 4. Reheat Brisket Using a Slow Cooker or a Crock-Pot

-Using a slow cooker or a crock-pot to reheat beef brisket is super simple.
-It is similar to the oven method in the sense the heat distributes well, which is the key to reheating food.
+Using a slow cooker or a crock pot to reheat beef brisket is super simple.
+It is similar to the oven method in the sense that heat distributes well, which is the key to reheating food.

-This method also ensures that the brisket’s own juices don’t dry out while cooking.
+This method also ensures that the brisket’s juices don’t dry out while cooking.

 Cutting up your brisket beforehand will also reduce the time it takes to reheat.